The Cavador is a smart and athletic dog that should take relatively quickly to training.

 - Progressive Retinal Atrophy

-As a hybrid, no two Cavadors will have exactly the same behavioral traits, but most of these dogs will have a friendly and outgoing personality that people of all ages will find fun and endearing.
-Partway between a toy dog and an athletic retriever, this mix wants nothing more than to please and interact with its owner.
+As a hybrid, no two Cavadors will have exactly the same behavioral traits, but most of these dogs will have friendly and outgoing personalities that people of all ages will find fun and endearing.
+Partway between a toy dog and an athletic retriever like its parent breed the Labrador retriever, this mix wants nothing more than to please and interact with its owner.
 As a result, the Cavador needs plenty of mental and physical stimulation to occupy its time.
 If it becomes bored, then it may turn to destructive and unwanted behavior.
 The dog also has the tendency to chase smaller animals or pets, but this can be minimized with proper training.

 Despite its genial and friendly personality, Cavador ownership isn’t all fun and games.
 This dog is a real handful to care for.
 It will thrive best with an engaged owner who has the time and ability to shower it with plenty of attention and care for its physical needs.
 You should ideally have some prior experience with dog ownership, but this is not a necessity.
 If you have any other questions or concerns about your dog’s care, then you should consult with your vet.
 He or she should also provide regularly scheduled physical examinations to catch health problems as early as possible.